bbeek/refactorlegacy/Labs/Day1/Readme.md

 # Split phase and adding render HTML
 So far, we worked on bringing structure onto the original function so that we can easily understand the various parts.
-In order to add the HTML support, we could stop now, just copy the seven or so lines remaining in `Statement`, create an HTML variant and call it a day.
+In order to add the HTML support, we could stop now, just copy the seven or so lines remaining in `Statement`, create an HTML variant and call it a day.<br/>
 This does mean however that the logic for what is required to generate a bill is still duplicated.

-Therefor we are now going to apply the **Split Phase** refactoring to untangle the logic for calculating the statement data from the logic for rendering text (or later HTML)
+Therefor we are now going to apply the **Split Phase** refactoring to untangle the logic for calculating the statement data from the logic for rendering text (or later HTML).<br />
-As a reminder, with the **Split Phase** refactoring, we begin by extracting the second phase.
+As a reminder, with the **Split Phase** refactoring, we begin by extracting the second phase. <br/>
-Then create an intermediate data structure, for encapsulation the data calculated in the first phase, followed by gradually copying over all properties onto this structure.
+Then create an intermediate data structure, for encapsulation the data calculated in the first phase, followed by gradually copying over all properties onto this structure.<br/>
 And lastly, extracting the first phase.

 Given that the second phase of the `Statement` function is that of rendering the plaintext bill, we begin by applying the **Extract method** on all the lines in `Statement`.